sourcemain/tab_container/README.md

     /// Defaults to [TabEdge.top].
     final TabEdge tabEdge;

+    /// Fraction of the way down the tab edge that the first tab should begin.
+    ///
+    /// Defaults to 0.0.
+    final double tabStart;

+    /// Fraction of the way down the tab edge that the last tab should end.
+    ///
+    /// Defaults to 1.0.
+    final double tabEnd;

     /// The background color of this widget.
     ///
     /// Must not set if [colors] is provided.